 - Manage data usage and consent for first-party data collection

-- Unify your data to have a rich understanding of the visitor’s preferences, history, and actions across platforms
+- Unify your customer data to have a rich understanding of the visitor’s preferences, history, and actions across platforms and channels

 - Enable real-time personalization to serve up relevant travel information and experiences

 We’ve outlined how a CDP can help you achieve these goals.

 Leveraging consent management platforms for customer data collection